V4Fire/Client/src/components/super/i-static-page/README.md

 #### reset

 Sends a message to reset data of all components.
-The method can take a reset type:
+The method can accept a reset type:

-1. `'load'` - reload provider' data of all components;
+1. `'load'` - reloads provider data of all components;
-2. `'load.silence'` - reload provider' data of all components without triggering of component' state;
+2. `'load.silence'` - reloads provider data of all components without triggering of component state;
-3. `'router'` - reload router' data of all components;
+3. `'router'` - reloads router data of all components;
-4. `'router.silence'` - reload router' data of all components without triggering of component' state;
+4. `'router.silence'` - reloads router data of all components without triggering of component state;
-5. `'storage'` - reload storage' data of all components;
+5. `'storage'` - reloads storage data of all components;
-6. `'storage.silence'` - reload storage' data of all components without triggering of component' state;
+6. `'storage.silence'` - reloads storage data of all components without triggering of component state;
-7. `'silence'` - reload all components without triggering of component' state.
+7. `'silence'` - reloads all components without triggering of component state.

 ```js
 this.r.reset();